NAVYAMAMATHA/Crop_Fertilizer_RS/README.md

 | `rainfall`    | Rainfall in mm                           |
 | `label`       | The recommended crop (for crop dataset)  |

-Datasets can be obtained from sources like [Kaggle](https://www.kaggle.com/) or custom agricultural data collections.
 ---

 ## License